nww/nightnight/README.md

 <script async src="https://www.nightnight.xn--q9jyb4c//0600/2200/nightnight.js"></script>
 ```

 And you're all set!
 Great work!
-You are taking a big step to care for your users and taking universal responsibility for your design.
+You are taking a big step to care for your users and take universal responsibility for your design.

 #### Full Install

-The second option is to host all of the tool on your own site.
-Start by dropping in the script below on the html page just above the `</body>` tag.
+The second option is to host all of the night night tool on your own site.
+You can do this by dropping in the script below on the html page of your site just above the `</body>` tag.

 ```
 <script>